csc-training/portable-gpu-programming/openmp/05-poisson-async/README.md

        cc -O3 -fopenmp poisson.c -DTRACE -lroctx64 -o poisson.x

-   And this is how you can run it with a profiler (**always remove old files `rm results.*` before running again**):
+   And this is how you can run the code with a profiler (**always remove old outputs before running profiler!**):

-       srun -p dev-g --nodes=1 --ntasks-per-node=1 --gpus-per-node=1 -t 0:10:00 rocprof --hip-trace --roctx-trace ./poisson.x
+       rm results.*; srun -p dev-g --nodes=1 --ntasks-per-node=1 --gpus-per-node=1 -t 0:10:00 rocprof --hip-trace --roctx-trace ./poisson.x 4096 5000 1

+   Note: we run here a bigger case (4096) so that the kernel execution is not too fast (takes more time than kernel launch) and we run only for one repetition to reduce the profile file size.

+   This creates a file `results.json`.
+Transfer this file to your computer and open it in ui.perfetto.dev.

    You should see in the profile kernel launches, data transfers, host hip calls, and `write_array()` functions.